noiredayz/haste-server/README.md

 * Be really simple
 * Be easy to set up and use

-I also rewrote Command Line utility [haste-client](https://github.com/zneix/haste-client), which can do things like:
+Check out the command line client [haste-client](https://github.com/zneix/haste-client), which can do things like:

 `cat file | haste`